Posted 23rd June 2023

 The price of Kinesis gold and silver digital currencies

-Even better, the price we offer is competitive with the “spot price” for unallocated metals.
+Even better, the price Kinesis offers on allocated gold and silver competes with the “spot price” for unallocated metals.
 From time to time, the price of Kinesis’ gold and silver bullion drops below the spot price.

 Take a look at the spreads on our gold (KAU) and silver (KAG) on the Kinesis Exchange.